markstringer-dti/markstringer-dti.github.io/dti.md

 What is that thing that's stopping them?
 How can something be done to address it?
 And then be Jerry Springer about that thing.
 Televise it.
 Let everybody who should be interested and everyone who could possibly do something to fix that problem know about it.

-Beyond that, the answers to this question are the major tactics for delivering the impossible that we're going to talk about in the next couple of chapters.
+Beyond that, the answers to this question are the two major tactics for delivering the impossible.
+These are what we're going to talk about in the next couple of chapters.

 The first of these is to understand the value environment that you're working in and delivering to.
-And the metaphor we use in this book is exploring the swap.
+And the metaphor we use in this book is exploring the swamp.
 The second is to deliver working software.